I Hate Fairyland: In the Mean Time

 On Earth, Cloudia is immediately run over, while in Fairyland, Gert consults on a film adaptation of her life, before the Gertlins return to invade.

 Happy End Game

 Deep below the Inferno, in the bowels of Hell, the real Happy, the devil Bill, and the adult Gert together gather up an army of the dead to put an end to the young Gert once and for all, as the young Gert celebrates saving Fairyland from monster infestation.

+Back On My Bull Ship

+Gert and Larry get into a series of unfortunate events, consisting of blood-splattered mayhem and a dungeon pub crawl.

+Monsters Gonna Monster

+As Fairyland enters a new era, Gert embarks on more gore-splattered Gert-y goodness.